3rd Annual Mummer’s Walk Continues to Break Local Record

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on December 28, 2012, in Heritage, Tradition and tagged christmas, Flowers Cove, Great Northern Peninsula, mummer, Mummers Parade, Mummers Play, Newfoundland & Labrador, The Straits White Bay North.
+Posted on December 28, 2012, in Culture, Tourism and tagged christmas, Flowers Cove, Great Northern Peninsula, mummer, Mummers Parade, Mummers Play, Newfoundland & Labrador, The Straits White Bay North.
 Bookmark the permalink.
 8 Comments.